reiryuki/Audio-Wizard-DTS-HPX-Asus-Zenfone-5-Magisk-Module/README.md

 - PUBG Mobile

 ## Compatible with
-- Sound Enhancement Xperia
-- MusicFX AOSP
-- AudioFX LineageOS
-- Any post process type soundfx
+- Sound Enhancement Xperia, MusicFX AOSP, AudioFX LineageOS, or any post process type soundfx

 ## Requirements
 - Android 8.0, 8.1, 9, 10, or 11